November Six Oscar Lima

 So I went out, again tonight, this time looking for this cable amplifier.
 I was not able to locate it where PG&E asserted it could be found.
 I did detect a “birdie” signal in the general vicinity of its supposed location at about 2300 Hz, but again, this is not the noise that’s causing interference at my station and not the noise I’m monitoring.

-But while I was out hunting for this mysterious cable box, I did find a utility pole making a hellacious racket.
-I hadn’t noted this before, but it’s immediately next door to the pole that I reported back in 2024 and which PG&E actually fixed a few months later.
+But while I was out hunting for this mysterious cable box, I did find a utility pole making a hellacious, buzzing racket.
+I hadn’t noted this before, but it’s immediately next door to the pole that I reported back in 2024 (and which PG&E actually fixed a few months later).

 Then I went to stand in the middle of the street with the cable box’s alleged location to my left and the substation in front of me, 90 degrees to each other.
 If the true source of the trouble was the cable box, this would be a perfect location to tell whether the noise was coming from in front of me, or to my left, a vantage point not available from my station location, where the alleged cable box would have been more or less behind me with the substation in front of me.

 For the sake of completeness, I then headed out to the Bay Trail and north to the Poplar Creek pump station.
 This is as close as someone can get to the PG&E Poplar Substation while remaining on public land.
 I’ve been here before, many times, for the same reason: to reconfirm that I’m not crazy, and that the substation is really where the signal is coming from.
-You can probably guess the rest: yep, the signal is coming from the substation.
+You can probably guess the rest: yep, there’s a strong emission coming from the substation on 220 MHz.
 Exactly where I’ve been finding it for the last two years and exactly where I’m likely to find it again tomorrow, and next week, and at this rate, in another two years.
+Here I did pick up some buzz along with the white noise.

-I’ve captured my direction-finding and some audio recordings of the noise I observed on an annotated Google Map.
+I’ve captured my 220 MHz direction-finding and some audio recordings of the noise I observed on an annotated Google Map.
 Here’s a preview:

 Map showing the locations of two RFI-noisy power poles and multiple observation points and the directions from which noise could be observed from those points.

-Gee, where could that noise be coming from?
+Gee, where could that 220 MHz emission be coming from?

 To be completely scientific about it, I need to take another set of directional readings outside when there isn’t any notable interference, to prove a correlation (which I have also done before, but I’ll do it again for completeness).
 The RFI has been extensive and nonstop the entire day today, however, and even as I write this after 9 PM PDT, the noise is still S9+6.
 It will be necessary to get up quite early one morning, or to get lucky in the middle of the day for another set of observations.

-In their effort to try to convince me that the problem is everything except PG&E, what they’ve actually done is gotten me to confirm that the source is still exactly where I’ve been saying it is for the last two years and I’ve also found two additional sources that weren’t there before.
+In their effort to try to convince me that the problem is everything except PG&E, what they’ve actually done is gotten is my finding found two very loud additional sources that weren’t consistently loud before.